 "I said to the college: 'Even if I have to knock at the door of the Prime Minister, I will do it."

-The date for Fr Cama's ordination as a bishop, installation as Bishop of the Diocese of Polynesia, and recognition as Archbishop and Primate, has yet to be finalised.
+The date for Fr Cama's ordination as a bishop, installation as Bishop of the Diocese of Polynesia, and recognition as Archbishop and Primate, has yet to be decided.
 It will be announced as soon as possible.